sigfox/javascript/packages/koa-nunjucks/README.md

 ## Features

-Adds the ctx.render method to the Koa context.
+Adds the ctx.render, ctx.renderTemplate and ctx.renderString methods to the Koa context.
-It allows you to repond to the client with html pages.
+It allows you to respond to the client with html pages using Nunjucks.

 ## Install